cescude/simsim/README.md

     Definitions pulled from main-definitions

-Note that the files are reparsed on each request, so you may edit them while simsim is running, and see the results immediately.
+Note that the files are reparsed on each request, so you may edit them while simsim is running and see the results immediately.

 ## Payload File